The curve cone of almost complex 4-manifolds: The Cone Theorem

 {\bf Case 2: Rational surfaces:}\\

-Recall $C$ is an irreducible curve with $K\cdot [C]<0$, which would imply $SW([C])\ne 0$ by Lemma \ref{SW}.
+Recall $C$ is an irreducible curve with $K_J\cdot [C]<0$, which would imply $SW([C])\ne 0$ by Lemma \ref{SW}.
 Suppose $C$ is not a rational curve with self-intersection $0$ or $-1$.
-Since $SW([C])\ne 0$ and $K\cdot [C]<0$, by Lemma \ref{int>0}, we know $[C]$ is in the closure of the cone where $\mathcal E_{K_J}$ is the set of $-1$ symplectic rational curves.
+Since $SW([C])\ne 0$ and $K_J\cdot [C]<0$, by Lemma \ref{int>0}, we know $[C]$ is in the closure of the cone where $\mathcal E_{K_J}$ is the set of $-1$ symplectic rational curves.
+More precisely, it is on the intersection of faces determined by a set of $-1$ classes.
 Let $S$ be the set of homology classes which are represented by smoothly embedded spheres.
 We define Using this notation, By Proposition 5.20 in \cite{LZ-generic}, $P_{K_J}=\mathcal S_{K_J}^+$ where the latter is the open cone spanned by $S_{K_J}^+$ (and furthermore equals to the almost K\"ahler cone when $J$ is good generic).
-Hence $[C]=\sum a_i [C_i]$ where $a_i>0$ and $[C_i]\in S_{K_J}^+$.
+By Lemma 5.24 (2) of \cite{LZ-generic}, each face $F_{E_k}$ of $P_{M_k, K}$ corresponding to $E_k$ is naturally identified with $P_{M_{k-1}, K}$.
+Here $M_k=\mathbb CP^2\# k\overline{\mathbb CP^2}$ for $k\ne 1$, and $M_1$ might be $S^2\times S^2$ or $\mathbb CP^2\# \overline{\mathbb CP^2}$ depending on whether the set of classes in $\mathcal E_{M_k, K}$ orthogonal to $E_k$ is empty or not.
+Since the conclusion for $S^2\times S^2$ or $\mathbb CP^2\# \overline{\mathbb CP^2}$ was shown in \cite{LZ-generic}, by induction, we know $[C]=\sum a_i [C_i]$ where $a_i>0$ and $[C_i]\in S_{K_J}^+$.
 Notice we can choose $a_i$ to be rational numbers since all the classes here are rational (in fact, integral).
 Furthermore, as noted in \cite{LBL}, any class is in $S_{K_J}^{+}$ is Cremona equivalent to one of the following classes \begin{enumerate} \item $H$, $2H$, \item $(n+1)H-nE_1, n\ge 1$, \item $(n+1)H-nE_1-E_2, n\ge 1$. \end{enumerate} Here Cremona equivalence refers to the equivalence under the group of diffeomorphisms preserving the canonical class $K_J$.
 It is easy to check that each of them could be written as sum of classes of rational curves with square $0$ or $1$.
-This implies extremal rays (with $K\cdot [C]<0$) have to be spanned by rational curves with $-3\le K\cdot [C]<0$.
+This implies extremal rays (with $K_J\cdot [C]<0$) have to be spanned by rational curves with $-3\le K_J\cdot [C]<0$.
 There are countably many such classes, since there are countable many $-1$ curve classes.
 This finishes the proof of the first statement of our cone theorem on extremal rays.